hanaa-mohamed/cpprelude/docs/hash_array.md

 usize count() const;
 ```

-Returns the count of the elements inside the container
+Returns the count of the elements inside the container.

 #### capacity